BayryamB/BayryamB/README.md

 - 👋 Hi, I’m Bayryam
-- 👀 I am an aspiring JavaScript developer with a particular interest in Web3 and blockchain technologies.
+- 👀 I am an aspiring JavaScript/Typescript developer with a particular interest in Web3 and blockchain technologies.
 - 🌱 Currently, my focus is on mastering Angular and NodeJS.
 - 💞️ I'm actively seeking opportunities to contribute to exciting open source blockchain projects.